dan-olsen/ECE593J/Lab1/Lab1.md

 Changes needed to given code:

-1. Need to add the stdio library inorder to use `printf()`
+1. Need to add the stdio library in order to use `printf()`
 ```c
 #include <stdio.h>
 ```

 The program does not produce the correct result.
-The `%d` for the sqrt result needs to be `%f` because sqrt returns a double not an int.
+The `%d` for the `sqrt` result needs to be `%f` because `sqrt` returns a double not an int.

 To fix the remaining errors add `int` in front of main and `return 0` at end of main function.

 Corrected code:
 ```c